NickETH/recipes-win/SharedProcessors/README.md

 NANTrun
 -------
-Run NANT to build a NANT-(WIX-)project or to call a specific NANT-command."
+Run NANT to build a NANT-(WIX-)project or to call a specific NANT-command.
 ```
 Input variables:
 run_folder, (required: True), Description: "Path to the (WIX) build dir."